This post may contain affiliate links. You can view our affiliate disclosure here.

 The Mevo Plus launch monitor costs $1999 USD.
 This purchase includes a carrying pouch, charging adapter, fifty metallic stickers, Fusion Tracking (as of recently), and a trimmed iOS version of E6 CONNECT with five golf courses.

-In late 2021, they released the Mevo+ Pro Package.
+In late 2021, FlightScope released the Mevo+ Pro Package.
 This is an optional $1000 upgrade that unlocks access to 11 additional club and ball data parameters (listed in this section) including a complete D-Plane dataset.
+The Face Impact Location add-on for the Pro Package is $499.

 Here are the current prices (subject to change) associated with the software options that are compatible with the Mevo+: